dwarvesf/playground/Engineering/Frontend/Shadow Dom.md

 - `open`: The shadow DOM/ internal DOM of the component is accessible from outside JavaScript.
 - `closed`: The shadow DOM/ internal DOM of the component is not accessible outside JavaScript.
 The ``<video>`` tag is an example of closed-mode shadow root.

+## Conclusion
+Shadow DOM provides a powerful tool for developers creating website extensions, widgets, and similar interactive components.
+It offers the benefit of encapsulation, ensuring styles and scripts do not clash with the host page.
+Utilizing Shadow DOM can significantly enhance the reliability and user experience of your applications.

 ## References
 - https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM